 “Hatch events work well due to the collaboration and design of the experience.
 By regionalizing idea pitches and tying them into a statewide platform, it creates an interconnected web of creators and connectors to help ideas come to life,” says Fojut.
 “They are also community-based from the location to the partners involved and products served.”

 All Hatch events are free and open to the public.
-For more info or to register for a Hatch event, click here.

 Here’s the roster of upcoming Hatch events: